mozilla/pkipolicy/rootstore/policy.md

 #### 3.1.3 Audit Parameters ####
 Full-surveillance period-of-time audits MUST be conducted and updated audit information provided no less frequently than **annually** from the time of CA key pair generation until the CA public key is no longer trusted by Mozilla's root store.
-This cradle-to-grave audit requirement applies equally to subordinate CAs as it does to root CAs.
+This cradle-to-grave audit requirement applies equally to intermediate CAs as it does to root CAs.
 Successive period-of-time audits
 MUST be contiguous (no gaps).

 Point-in-time audit statements may be used to confirm that all of the problems